-We will not tolerate instances of peer on peer abuse and will not pass it off as "banter", "just having a laugh" or "part of growing up".
-We will recognise that "child on child abuse" can occur between and across different age ranges.
+We will not tolerate instances of child-on-child abuse and will not pass it off as "banter", "just having a laugh" or "part of growing up".
+We will recognise that "child-on-child abuse" can occur between and across different age ranges.